isc-projects/stork/doc/install.rst

 - Ubuntu 18.04 and 20.04
 - Fedora 31 and 32
-- CentOS 7
+- CentOS 8
-- MacOS 10.15*
+- MacOS 11.3*

 Note that MacOS is not and will not be officially supported.
 Many developers on ISC's team use Macs, so the goal is to keep Stork buildable on this platform.

-The Stork server and agents are written in the Go language; the server uses a PostgreSQL database.
+The Stork Server and agents are written in the Go language; the server uses a PostgreSQL database.
 In principle, the software can be run on any POSIX system that has a Go compiler and PostgreSQL.
 It is likely the software can also be built on other modern systems, but for the time being ISC's testing capabilities are modest.
 We encourage users to try running Stork on other OSes not on this list and report their findings to ISC.